-We assume you are converting between degree newton and degree RÝmer.
+Error: We couldn't find a conversion between degree newton and degree RÝmer

 The newton scale is a temperature scale devised by Isaac Newton around 1700.
 Applying his mind to the problem of heat, he elaborated a first qualitative temperature scale, comprising about twenty reference points ranging from "cold air in winter" to "glowing coals in the kitchen fire".
 This approach was rather crude and problematical, so Newton quickly became dissatisfied with it.
 He knew that most substances expand when heated, so he took a container of linseed oil and measured its change of volume against his reference points.
 He found that the volume of linseed oil grew by 7.25% when heated from the temperature of melting snow to that of boiling water.

 After a while, he defined the "zeroth degree of heat" as melting snow and "33 degrees of heat" as boiling water.
 He called his instrument a "thermometer".

 ConvertUnits.com provides an online conversion calculator for all types of measurement units.
 You can find metric conversion tables for SI units, as well as English units, currency, and other data.
 Type in unit symbols, abbreviations, or full names for units of length, area, mass, pressure, and other types.
 Examples include mm, inch, 100 kg, US fluid ounce, 6'3", 10 stone 4, cubic cm, metres squared, grams, moles, feet per second, and many more!